Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Introduction

-Our key assumptions are, in line with CS21, the staggered treatment adoption and the conditional parallel trends assumption for panel data, in contrast to the unconfoundedness assumption for cross-sectional data.
-Unlike the unconfoundedness approach proposed by LOW17 and FHLZ22, our uniform inference methods allow researchers to learn about the heterogeneity of treatment effects with respect to ``groups'' and periods as well as covariate values.
-This attractiveness of our proposal is achieved with identification, estimation, and uniform inference methods tailored to the staggered treatment adoption setting, whose statistical properties are not trivial from the existing results.
-In particular, since the second step of our estimation procedure estimates nonparametric nuisance parameters by LPR estimation, the construction of our UCB requires careful consideration of its impact on conditional DR estimates that are computed with another LPR estimation.
+Our key assumptions are, in line with \cite{callaway2021difference}, the staggered treatment adoption and the conditional parallel trends assumption for panel data, in contrast to the unconfoundedness assumption for cross-sectional data. \phantomsection \Copy{AE-3-2}{ Unlike the unconfoundedness approach proposed by \cite{lee2017doubly} and \cite{fan2022estimation}, our methods allow researchers to learn about the heterogeneity of treatment effects with respect to key variables specific to the staggered DiD, such as groups, calendar time, and elapsed treatment time, as well as covariate values. } This attractiveness of our proposal is achieved with identification, estimation, and uniform inference methods tailored to the staggered DiD, whose statistical properties are not trivial from the existing results. \phantomsection \Copy{AE-1a-1}{ In particular, since our CATT is a causal parameter that captures the conditional average treatment effect on the treated, we need to estimate nonparametric nuisance parameters in the second-stage estimation, and the construction of our uniform confidence bands requires careful consideration of its impact on conditional DR estimates. } \phantomsection \Copy{AE-3-3}{ In addition, we highlight the importance of selecting appropriate critical values and bandwidths to ensure the uniform validity not only over covariate values but also over other key variables. }